zicht/zss/docs/property-index.md

 `vertical-align` | `u-valign--middle` | | [📜](layout/vertical-align.md) | [💻](../src/utilities/_vertical-align.scss)
 `width` | `u-width--50` | `$zss--width--scale`<br>`$zss--width--percentage-scale` | [📜](layout/width.md) | [💻](../src/utilities/_width.scss)
 `z-index` | `u-z--1` | | [📜](layout/z-index.md) | [💻](../src/utilities/_z-index.scss)

+- <sup>1</sup> An indication of the name of the class that might be generated.
+This can be dependent on the configured values.